holger1411/noslider.js/README.md

 `npm install nosliderjs`

 You might see an error message.
 Ignore this.
+You are good to go.